KBNLresearch/omSipCreator/doc/api.md

 Processes one intellectual entity, which involves the following steps:

 - Create a METS element and its top-level subelements
+- Query catalogue for bibliographical metadata, convert to MODS and append result to METS *dmdSec* section
 - Initialise counters that are used to assign file- and carrier-level identifiers in the METS for this SIP
 - Create a SIP directory (only if the *write* commnand is used)
 - Sort and group all carriers that belong to this PPN by carrier type